cmake-basis/BASIS/doc/help.rst

 ==================

 The following Quick Start Guides are a good start to get familiar with BASIS and its use.
-While the :ref:`BASIS Tutorials <Tutorials>` give more in-depth information and references to :doc:`standard`, the quick start guides focus on getting you started as quickly as possible without all the details.
+While the :ref:`Tutorials` give more in-depth information and references to :ref:`The Standard <Standard>`, the quick start guides focus on getting you started as quickly as possible without all the details.
 Therefore, it is recommended to first have a look at the quick start guides and, if questions remain, to follow the corresponding tutorial.

 1. :download:`Getting Started <tutorials/BASIS Quick Start Guide - 01 Getting Started.pptx>`
    (`ref <http://www.rad.upenn.edu/sbia/software/basis/_downloads/BASIS%20Quick%20Start%20Guide%20-%2001%20Getting%20Started.pptx>`__)